 Plus, there’s the argument that photography negatively impacts our attention and visual processing.
 By taking a photo, we pay less attention to our environment because our brain gets comfortable with the fact that it can revisit the photo anytime to bring up the information it wants to remember.

-Some photographers advocate for mindful photography—to take it slow, be present, pay attention to your subject, and take as few intentional photos as possible.
+Also, some photographers advocate for mindful photography—to take it slow, be present, pay attention to your subject, and take as few intentional photos as possible.

 Elliot Erwitt said, “It’s about reacting to what you see, hopefully without preconception.
 You can find pictures anywhere.
 It’s simply a matter of noticing things and organizing them.
 You just have to care about what’s around you and have a concern with humanity...”

-Similarly, a scheduled photography session, either in a studio or outdoors, creates that sense of intentionality.
+Similarly, a scheduled professional photography session, either in a studio or outdoors, creates that sense of intentionality.
 Clients and professional photographers work together to achieve aesthetic beauty worth remembering and keeping—not lost in some phone gallery.

 Photography is a new human universal